CodingWonders/DISMTools/README.md

 2. Prepare the NuGet packages by running `nugetpkgprep.bat` in the location you cloned the repository to
 3. Open the solution in Visual Studio 2012 or later
 4. Finally, go to "Build > Build solution", or press CTRL-Shift-B

+> [!NOTE]
+> To build the Driver Installation Module project (`DT-DIM`) for ARM64 systems, you need the Visual Studio 2022 build tools.
+Install, at least, the Community edition and the **MSVC v143- VS 2022 C++ ARM64/ARM64EC Build Tools** component in the Visual Studio Installer.
+>
+> Simply searching for "MSVC" in the list of components can get you the necessary component.

+> [!NOTE]
+> To build the Driver Installation Module project for all architectures, run the `build.bat` script in the project root.

 ### Additional startup flags